Brod nad Dyjí: History

-The village was founded during the German colonization in the 13th century.
+The village was founded during the German colonisation in the 13th century.
 The first written mention of Brod nad Dyjí is from 1355, when it was called Guldenfurt/Kolenfurt.
 From that year until the establishment of an independent municipality in 1848, it belonged to the Drnholec estate.

 From 1938 to 1945, the municipality was annexed by Nazi Germany and administered as part of the Reichsgau Niederdonau.
 After World War II, many German-speaking inhabitants fled to Austria and the rest were expelled.

 In 1947, the municipality was renamed from Kolenfurt to its current name.

 Economy

 Brod nad Dyjí is known for viticulture.
-The municipality lies in the Mikulovská wine sub-region.
+The municipality lies in the Mikulovská wine subregion.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Brod nad Dyjí is the Church of Saint John of Nepomuk.
 It was built in the Neoclassical style in 1770–1783.